solliancenet/ai-in-a-day/05-conversational-ai/README.md

 ## Task 7 - Enabling Voice Access for Our Bot

 > **WARNING**: This task requires access to Microphone hardware in your environment.
 If you are running your lab through a remote desktop connection, additional setup might be required.
 As an alternative, you can run the VoiceAssistantClient that is used in the lab in your local machine instead of a remote Virtual machine.
 If both options are not working, you might not be able to demo the functionality after step 5.
-In the case you can download a video version of the end-user experience [here](media/DLS-chatbot-demo.mp4).
+In this case, you can download a video version of the end-user experience [here](media/DLS-chatbot-demo.mp4).

 In this task, we will enable voice access to our Bot through the use of AI.
 We will use **Azure Cognitive Speech Services** to enable real-time speech to text and text to speech conversion.
-Thanks to **Bot Channels Registrations** in **Azure Bot Service**, we can use the Direct Line Speech channel to have our Bot drive audio only conversations with client applications.
+Thanks to **Bot Channels Registrations** in **Azure Bot Service**, we can use the Direct Line Speech channel to have our Bot drive audio-only conversations with client applications.

 1. Switch to the **Channels (1)** tab in the **Bot Channels Registration** service.
 Select **Direct Line Speech (2)**.